 Size Planning

 Door openings must match aircraft wingspan plus safe clearance.
 Plan door width at least 6 feet beyond maximum anticipated wingspan.
 Door height should accommodate tail height plus clearance for wing-up positions during maintenance.
+Don’t skimp on door dimensions.

 Construction Methods

-Alternative approaches include conventional steel construction (higher cost, more design flexibility), masonry walls with steel roof systems (premium appearance, higher cost), and wood-frame construction (unusual for hangars, potential insurance complications).
+Alternative approaches include conventional steel construction (higher cost, more design flexibility), masonry walls with steel roof systems (premium appearance, significantly higher cost), and wood-frame construction (unusual for hangars, potential insurance complications).

 Door Systems